-in the world to do so.3 In the 2016 Paris Agreement on Climate Action, tious emission and renewable energy region, after Morocco (see the chapter by Behnassi in this volume), setting a RE target at 30% of power generation and committing to unconditionally reduce its emissions by 2030 by 13%, and up to 42% if it has external technical and financial support.
+in the world to do $so.^3$ In the 2016 Paris Agreement on Climate Action, Tunisia made the second most ambitious emission and renewable energy (RE) commitments of any state in the region, after Morocco (see the chapter by Behnassi in this volume), setting a RE target at 30% of power generation and committing to unconditionally reduce its emissions by 2030 by 13%, and up to 42% if it has external technical and financial support.
 As the only country to have experienced a democratisation process in the so-called Arab Spring, Tunisia also holds symbolic stature for the region and for relations with the EU.
 The socioeconomic origins of the Tunisian revolution, tied as it was to social exclusion and dispossession (Ayeb, 2017), shine the light on developmental models tied to EU-Tunisia economic relations, and especially trade.
 If circularity is to be integrated into trade relations, it will have profound reverberations due to both the magnitude of Tunisia's trade with Europe - almost 80% of exports and 50% of imports - as well as the nature of its exports, dominated by textiles, electrical goods, and agricultural products.
-For the EU, although trade with Tunisia is marginal - less than 1% of its global trade - Brussels approaches trade agreements through the lens of stabilising the only country to have transitioned to democracy and through the securitised lens of migraaction tion and counter-terrorism.
+For the EU, although trade with Tunisia is marginal - less than 1% of its global trade - Brussels approaches trade agreements through the lens of stabilising the only country to have transitioned to democracy and through the securitised lens of migration and counter-terrorism.